 This book covers a wide range of topics, from Christopher Columbus' arrival to President Clinton's first term.
 It provides insightful analysis of the most important events in our history, including the fight for a fair wage, an eight-hour workday, child-labor laws, health and safety standards, universal suffrage, women's rights, and racial equality.

-For much of his life, historian Howard Zinn chronicled American history from the bottom up, throwing out the official version taught in schools - with its emphasis on great men in high places - to focus on the street, the home, and the workplace.
-Known for its lively, clear prose as well as its scholarly research, A People's History of the United States is the only volume to tell America's story from the point of view of - and in the words of - America's women, factory workers, African-Americans, Native Americans, the working poor, and immigrant laborers.
+A People's History of the United States is written in lively, clear prose and is backed by scholarly research.
+It is the only volume to tell America's story from the point of view of - and in the words of - America's women, factory workers, African-Americans, Native Americans, the working poor, and immigrant laborers.